carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-argument-comment.rst

   // warning: argument name 'bar' in comment does not match parameter name 'foo'

 The check tries to detect typos and suggest automated fixes for them.

+Supported options:
+  - `StrictMode` (local or global): when non-zero, the check will ignore leading and trailing underscores and case when comparing parameter names.